History

 HIST 140 The World since 1945 (3)

 MAYMESTER.
-ONLINE.
+REMOTE ASYNCHRONOUS.
 This introduction to the contemporary world examines the Cold War and its international aftermath, decolonization, national development across a variety of cases, and trends in the global economy.

 HIST 262 History of the Holocaust: The Destruction of the European Jews (JWST/PWAD 262) (3)

 MAYMESTER.
-LATE AFTERNOON.
+REMOTE ASYNCHRONOUS.
 Anti-Semitism; the Jews of Europe; the Hitler dictatorship; evolution of Nazi Jewish policy from persecution to the Final Solution; Jewish response; collaborators, bystanders, and rescuers; aftermath.

 HIST 110 Introduction to the Cultures and Histories of Native North America (AMST 110) (3)